violacss/viola/packages/viola-core/README.md

-# viola-core
+# @violacss/core

-It is a supplementary JavaScript library which configures ViolaCSS
+It is a supplementary JavaScript library which configures the Viola